List of Tom and Jerry characters: Muscles

-George (cat)
+George the Cat

 George is the cat counterpart of Muscles, but with a personality that is in stark contrast to him.
 Like Muscles, George is identical to Tom (although he is shorter) and is his cousin.
 Unlike Muscles, however, George is a coward and is scared of mice.
 He first appeared at the beginning of Jerry's Cousin where he gets thrashed by Muscles (possibly the reason for his fear of mice).
 His bigger role was in Timid Tabby (1957) where he finally overcomes his fear.
-He also appeared in Tom & Jerry Kids, the early 1990s television series, where his fear seems to have re-instated even though he pretended it has not (his name was changed to Tim in that short).
+He also appeared in Tom & Jerry Kids, the early 1990s television series, where his fear seems to have re-instated even though he pretended it had not (his name was changed to Tim in that short).
 He is voiced by Bill Thompson.

 Fluff, Muff, and Puff

-Fluff, Muff, and Puff are a trio of brown, black and orange kittens that first appeared in Heavenly Puss (1949) as adorable kittens -who were killed by drowning- in a cameo role (during Tom's dream).
-They also appeared in Triplet Trouble (1952) as cute, but extremely mischievous kittens.
-They also appeared in The Tom and Jerry Show.
+Fluff, Muff, and Puff are a trio of brown, black, and orange kittens that first featured in Heavenly Puss (1949) in a cameo appearance (during Tom's dream) as charming kittens who drowned.
+They also appeared as cute but mischievous kittens in Triplet Trouble (1952).
+They also appeared on The Tom and Jerry Show.